 Table 3.3.5.1 provides estimates of the important economic variables at the annual level for all active wreckfish vessels in the calendar year 2021.
-Similar to the trip level, three of the most important estimates of economic returns are net cash flow, net revenue from operations,5 and economic return on asset value.
+Similar to the trip level, three of the most important estimates of economic returns are net cash flow, net revenue from operations, and economic return on asset value.
 Of these measures, net revenue from operations most closely represents economic profits to the owner(s).
 Net revenue from operations is total annual revenue minus the costs for fuel, other supplies, hired crew, vessel repair and maintenance, insurance, overhead, and the opportunity cost of an owner's time as captain as well as the vessel's depreciation.
 Net cash flow is total annual revenue minus the costs for fuel, other supplies, hired crew, vessel repair and maintenance, insurance, overhead, loan payments, and purchases of annual allocation.
 Economic return on asset value is calculated by dividing the net revenue from operations by the vessel value.
 Net cash flow and net revenue from operations at the annual vessel level were both positive in 2021, generally indicating that wreckfish vessels in the commercial sector were profitable, though some vessels earned much greater profits than others did.
-Net cash flow and net revenue from operations at the annual sector were profitable, though some vessels earned much greater profits than others did.
-Net cash flow and net revenue from operations at the annual sector were profitable, though some vessels earned much greater profits than others did.
-Net cash flow and net revenue from operations at the annual sector were profitable, though some vessels earned much greater profits than others did.
-Net cash flow and net revenue from operations at the annual sector were profitable, though some vessels earned much greater profits than others did.
-Net cash flow and net revenue from operations at the asset will be economic return on asset value was approximately 50.8% during this time.
+Net cash flow and net revenue from operations averaged 36.4% and 30.4%, respectively, while the economic return on asset value was approximately 50.8% during this time.